Rittenhouse judge bars MSNBC from courtroom after report that producer followed jury bus

 “There was no breach of security regarding the jury, nor were there any photographs obtained,” Kenosha police said in a statement via social media.
 “This investigation remains active and open, no further information.”

 A spokesperson for the department did not immediately respond to requests for further comment.
+Shaquille Brewster, an NBC News correspondent, read the network’s statement about the incident on MSNBC’s air early this afternoon.

 Jurors were not in the courtroom when Schroeder addressed questions over the incident in the presence of Rittenhouse and attorneys for each side.

-The jury has been at deliberations since Monday as they attempt to reach a verdict in the contentious murder trial.
+Jurors have been deliberating since Monday as they try to reach a verdict in the murder trial.
 Rittenhouse faces five felony charges stemming from the night of Aug.
-25, 2020, when shot three people, killing two, amid unrest in Kenosha.
+25, 2020, when he shot three people, killing two, during unrest in Kenosha.

 The judge’s decision to ban MSNBC drew strong reactions on rival networks Fox News and CNN.